Willie Pearse: Easter Rising

 Pearse followed his brother into the Irish Volunteers and the Republican movement.
 He took part in the Easter Rising in 1916, always staying by his brother's side at the General Post Office.
 Following the surrender he was court-martialled and sentenced to death.
-It has been said that as he was only a minor player in the struggle it was his surname that condemned him.
-However, at his court martial he emphasised his involvement.

-On 3 May, Pearse was granted permission to visit his brother Patrick in Kilmainham Gaol, to see him for the final time.
-However, while Willie was en route, Patrick was executed first.
-Willie was executed on 4 May.
-He and his brother were the only two brothers to be executed after the Easter Rising.
+It is believed that he was only executed because of being Patrick's brother.
+However, he had signed some orders as "acting chief of staff" which may have exaggerated his role.
+And he had pleaded guilty at his court-martial, the only one of the executed to do so.
+Willie was executed on 4 May, the day after his brother.

 Commemoration

 There are many more public commemorations of Patrick Pearse than of Willie.
 In 1966, Dublin's Westland Row railway station was renamed Pearse Station to honour both Willie and Patrick.
-Pearse Square and Pearse Street, in Dublin, were renamed in honour of both, Pearse Street (then Great Brunswick Street) having been their birthplace.
-Many streets and roads in Ireland bear the name Pearse; few name Willie, but there is a Pearse Brothers Park in Rathfarnham.
+Pearse Street (previous Great Brunswick Street), in Dublin, were renamed in honour of both, having been their birthplace.
+Willie Pearse Park in Crumlin, opened in 1949, is named after him.
+While many streets and roads in Ireland bear the name Pearse; few name Willie, but there is a Pearse Brothers Park in Rathfarnham.
 The bridge over the Dodder river on the Rathfarnham Road, between Terenure and Rathfarnham is named after them and carries a plaque depicting the brothers in profile.
 Brothers Pearse Athletic Club, founded in Rathfarnham, is named after the two brothers.

-Willie Pearse Park in Crumlin, opened in 1949, is named after him.

 A number of Gaelic Athletic Association clubs and playing fields are named after both Pearses, and at least one after Willie: